 I loved how to went from describing the rose, to using it as a metaphor, to the thorns.
 And that is so true about life.

 I found this poem to be enjoyable and relatable.
 I love the way it is written.
 Nice flow.

-about 1 year ago jiny ani said:
+over 1 year ago jiny ani said: